Russian rouble steadies near mid-March level vs dollar

-MOSCOW, May 24 (Reuters) - The Russian rouble held steady against a weak dollar on Monday, supported by rising oil prices, moderate risk appetite and the month-end period that usually prompts exporters to convert foreex earnings into roubles to pay domestic tax liabilities.
+MOSCOW, May 24 (Reuters) - The Russian rouble was largely unchanged against the dollar on Monday, outperforming other emerging market currencies thanks to rising oil prices and a month-end tax period.

 "Volatility in rouble trading has fallen significantly in recent days.
 For now the rouble is supported by the tax period, but that will soon end," said Alexei Antonov of Alor Broker.

+A new risk for Russian assets emerged on Sunday after Russia's ally and neighbour Belarus forced a Ryanair passenger plane to land and arrested a dissident journalist, an incident which drew widespread international condemnation.

+Belarus government bonds have already tumbled back to the lows of last year's political crisis as Western leaders threatened to impose sanctions over Sunday's incident.

-Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 1.1% at $67.20 a barrel, pushing Russian stock indexes higher.
+Brent crude oil LCOc1, a global benchmark for Russia's main export, was up 2.2% at $67.93 a barrel, supporting Russian markets.

 The MOEX is likely to spend Monday within a range of 3,650-3,700, Promsvyazbank said in a note.